SilkePilon/JotiHunt/readme.md

 4. The server will start at `http://localhost:5000`.

-5. Ensure your SQLite databases (`main.db` and `content.db`) are set up correctly.
+5. Ensure your SQLite databases (`main.db`) are set up correctly.
 The database schemas are initialized automatically when the server starts.

----

 ## Usage